top of page

 • Division I – Any Motorcycle with fairing similar to Harley Davidson Electra Glide

-• Division II - Any Motorcycle with without a fairing similar to Harley Davidson Road King
+• Division II - Any Motorcycle without a fairing similar to Harley Davidson Road King

 • Division III – Other/ Open (Motorcycles in this division will be competing against a variety of other Motorcycles)